-Introduction to Engineering Graphics | DRAF 107 | 2 Credits
+Introduction to Engineering Graphics | DRAF 107 | 2 college/.5 highschool credits Instructor: Mr. Arthur Cass

 This course introduces students to the graphical "language of the engineer," and is designed for students planning to enter an engineering-related field.
 Students explore graphical communication through freehand sketching and 3-D modeling using SolidWorks.
 The course emphasizes drafting standards in the creation of multi-view and pictorial drawings, and incorporates dimensioning and tolerances.